 Pool robots are now more common, but there are many things you need to know before you splash the cash.

 CyberShack has now reviewed several pool robots and a new category of pool skimmer robots.
-Although the terms robot and intelligence don’t really apply like they do to robot vacuum/mops.
+Although the terms robot and intelligence don’t really apply as they do to robot vacuum/mops.
 More on that later.

 We will limit this guide to cordless, rechargeable underwater vacuum cleaners that do not use the pool filter system for motion.
 These use power wheels, impeller suction and rotating brushes to clean the pool floor; some may clean walls, ledges, and stairs to varying degrees.
 We don’t cover corded robots as this implies you have a power point near the pool.